Efficient generation of projective modules: a motivic view: Motivic obstruction theory and efficient generation

 is precisely $s_{d-1}(M)$.
 Consider the second possibly nontrivial obstruction.
 We have the following diagram of fiber sequences:

 We are interested in lifting along the map $A$; we compare to lifting along $B$.
 Given a lift to the $(d-1)$-st stage of the Moore--Postnikov tower for the morphism $A$, the obstruction to lifting to the $d$-th stage in the Moore--Postnikov tower for $A$ maps to the obstruction to lifting to the $d$-th stage of the Moore--Postnikov tower for $B$.
 This map of obstructions is induced by the map on cohomology, where $\mathcal L=\det M$.
-We will show that $g$ is injective.
+We use analogous notation for other induced maps on cohomology.
+We will show that $g_*$ is injective.
 Given this, the remaining obstruction to lifting along $A$ is precisely the first and only nontrivial obstruction to lifting along $B$, which by \Cref{cor:murthy-segre-suff-quad-closed} is $s_{d}(M)$.

 Note that the morphism $g$ can be factored as follows: